ttungl/Competitive-Data-Science/Week1/Practice Quiz.md

 		+ Don't need any assumptions of the model or linearity in the data set.

+	+ **Difference of Random Forests and ExtraTrees**

+		+ Extra-trees differ from classic decision trees in the way they are built.
+When looking for the best split to separate the samples of a node into two groups, random splits are drawn for each of max features that are randomly selected and the best split among those is chosen.
+When max feature is set 1, a random decision tree is built.

 + Gradient Boosting (GB)

 	+ **How the gradient boosting algorithm works ?**